vEnhance/1802/mockfin.typ

 / 4.:
   Let $f(x,y) = cos(x) + sin(y)$.
-  Sketch a level curve of $f$ passing through at least one saddle point of $f$.
+  Give an example of a saddle point of $f$, and an example of a local maximum of $f$.
-  Do the same for a local maximum.
+  Pick either of these two points and sketch the level curve of $f$ passing through it.

 / 5.:
   Compute the maximum and minimum value of $x^2+2y^2+4x$ over the region $x^2+y^2 <= 9$.